 Resources for Purchase

-Also from my days teaching English in Korea, I have lesson plans (including all resources—worksheets, handouts, PowerPoint presentations, etc.) for two summer/winter English camps:
+These next two items are from my days teaching English in Korea.
+They’re lesson plans (including all resources—worksheets, handouts, PowerPoint presentations, etc.) for two summer/winter English camps:

 “It’s a Small World” is an interactive elementary English camp for grades 3-6 where kids explore a new country each day (passports in hand, of course!), through various cultural activities and games.